 Don’t forget to trace off pattern notches and other important markings like pocket placement.

-If your pattern piece is already on transparent paper skip this step.
+If your pattern piece is already on transparent paper, skip this step.

 How to use a whole pattern

-Layout the fabric on your cutting surface in a single layer (Do be sure to press out any wrinkles and creases in the fabric before cutting out)
+Lay the fabric on your cutting surface in a single layer (Do be sure to press out any wrinkles and creases in the fabric before cutting out)

 Lay all the main pattern pieces on the fabric roughly where you want them cut out of the print, avoiding or featuring certain elements in the print, or on certain lines of a striped or plaid fabric.
-Because you are not cramming your pattern pieces into as little fabric as possible, you definitely want to double-check that you have enough fabric before you start cutting.
+Because you are not cramming your pattern pieces into as little fabric as possible, you definitely want to double-check that you have enough fabric for all pieces needed before you start cutting.
 But this is not a meticulous lining up of pieces.
 This is just a quick double-check before you do all the meticulous lining-up work.

-Lay the pattern on the fabric and check the bust area.
 Adjust the location of the pattern piece on the fabric so it’s pleasing to you.

 Place pattern weights or pin the pattern piece down to keep it exactly where you want it.